 This special series of Raising Teens focuses on the pandemic and the effects of lockdown on teens and their families.

 Raising Teens is a warm-hearted and honest round-table discussion about parenting teenagers and teen mental health.
-It is hosted by presenter Guy Lloyd and includes teens’ own stories from Make (Good) Trouble’s young reporter Lola Ray.
+First broadcast on BBC Radio Sussex and BBC Radio Surrey, the show is hosted by presenter Guy Lloyd and includes teens’ own stories from Make (Good) Trouble’s young reporter Lola Ray.
 Her teen stories are surprising, thought provoking and often delightful.
 The show aims to bring those involved in raising teens together to dispel myths around teen mental health and offer practical help and tips.
 Brighton and Hove City Council supports this series.
 They say it’s an “important and timely radio series that provides accessible information and ideas to help parents and families in lockdown.”

 Anxiety in young people has risen significantly since lockdown and it’s been particularly hard for those with pre-existing mental health conditions – one in four of those young people have stopped receiving help because of lockdown according to a survey by Young Minds charity.
 This episode looks at how anxiety is affecting teenagers and their families.
 What are the main causes of their anxiety?
 How can parents and carers – who may be struggling themselves – help their teens?
 And when should you worry that their understandable anxiety is turning into something more serious?